WICG/video-rvfc/explainer.md

 Specific use case examples:
 * WebGL applications would like to composite at the video rate and not the display rate to save on processing complexity.
-* WebRTC applications would like to synchronize user events such as a key press with the frame that was displayed to the user when the event was triggered.
+* WebRTC or [getUserMedia](https://w3c.github.io/mediacapture-main/) applications would like to synchronize user events such as a key press with the frame that was displayed to the user when the event was triggered.

 # Proposed API